-It is sometimes referred to as FLAC (Fact, Law, Application and Conclusion) and IRAC (Issue, Rule, Application and Conclusion).
+It is sometimes referred to as FLAC (Fact, Law, Application and Conclusion) and IRAC (Issue, Rule, Application, and Conclusion).
 As an Irish law student, I knew it as ILAC.
 However, whichever form you know it as, the same principles apply.
 The most important part is how to use it in a legal problem question.

-I don’t necessaily see the ILAC method as a framework.
+I don’t necessarily see the ILAC method as a framework.
 I see the ILAC synonyms as headings.
 Underneath these headings, you will answer a problem question in terms of that heading.
 In this blog post, we are going to go through each of these headings to determine exactly how to use this method and throughout this blog post, you’ll find extra tips hidden along the way!

 This is the first heading in the ILAC method.

 I like to think of this as the introduction to your problem question.
 Under this heading, you will introduce the reader to the topic that you will be discussing.